 I still buy things, but less frequently and of higher quality like my fancy new cot.

 For years, I wanted a cot.
 Yes, years.
 Currently, we have one which Mr. BuLL purchased before there was a Mrs. BuLL.
 The cot has been handy when we have guests or go car camping.
 But, it’s only for a party of one.

 I may have mentioned to Mr. BuLL, on multiple occasions, that I would like a cot for my birthday, Christmas, Spring Equinox, Pie Day – any day!

 Mr. BuLL picked up on my cot-like feelings.
 He built up his REI rewards and had a coupon for 20%, which he gave me like the Keymaster of Cash.
-I took those savings, bundled them with gift card shenanigans, and managed to buy a lux, highly-rated cot listed for $159.
-I managed to whittle that down to $56.15.
+I took those savings, bundled them with gift card shenanigans, and managed to buy a lux, highly rated cot listed for $159 which I whittle down to $56.15.